GantMan/Public_Speaking_Hits/README.md

 Q: They’re currently excavating the largest known dinosaur tibia to date.<br>
 A: It's a real shindig.

+Q: I told a joke in a zoom meeting and no one laughed.
+A: Turns out I'm not remotely funny.

 Q: Why do cows wear bells?<br>
 A: Because their horns don't work.